LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_basic.rst

 indicates how the corresponding iterates are mapped to the Teams/Threads configuration defined by the ``RAJA::LaunchParams`` type passed as the second argument to the ``RAJA::launch`` method.
-Following the CUDA and HIP programming models this defines an hierarchical structure in which outer loops are executed by thread-teams and inner loops are executed by threads in a team.
+Following the CUDA and HIP programming models, this defines an hierarchical structure in which outer loops are executed by thread-teams and inner loops are executed by threads in a team.

 .. literalinclude:: ../../../../examples/tut_launch_basic.cpp